cognitedata/indsl/docs-source/source/contribute.rst

 to show off all the amazing features and functionalities of your new algorithm and how it can be used.

 1. For open source contributions, fork the INDSL repo and create your own local branch.
-   If you are a Cognite employee or this contribution is internal, you may clone the repository directly.
+   For internal contributions, you may clone the repository directly.
 2. Go to the toolbox folder in ``examples`` where your algorithm belongs to (e.g. ``smooth``)
 3. Create a new python file with the prefix *plot_*.
 For example ``plot_my_new_algo_feature.py``.
 4. At the top of the file, add a triple quote docstring that start with the title of your example enclose by